PSYCHOTHERAPY for men

 You are under no obligation to be the same person tomorrow that you are today.

-Therapy is not about fixing you – it’s about helping you reconnect with who you are, and who you want to become.
+Therapy with me isn't about fixing you – it's about understanding who you are and who you want to become.

 Sometimes, you just need a different perspective.